Funding Your Graduate Education

 • Awardees must be registered for the minimum required number of on-campus credit hours per semester as outlined in the scholarship award letter they receive.

-Conditions of Merit Scholarships
+Conditions of Scholarships

 • Students will only receive an award if they are enrolled in at least 6 credits for both semesters of the following academic year.